Programmer-Jet/Linear-Algebra/README.md

 # Linear-Algebra

-This repository includes all of my MATLAB code and other files for Linear Algebra (01:640:250) at Rutgers University.
+This repository includes all of my MATLAB code and other files used for Linear Algebra (01:640:250) at Rutgers University.

+Specifically, I've included: 1. my completed labs (.txt files), 2. the supporting .m files, and 3. the resulting figures generated.

+*Linear???
+I barely know her!*